foxglove/mcap/docs/specification/README.md

     0x89, M, C, A, P, 0x30, \r, \n

 The byte following "MCAP" is the major version byte. `0x30` is the ASCII character `0`.
-Changes to the spec (i.e. adding fields to records, introducing new records) of the spec are binary backwards compatibile within the major version.
+Changes to the spec (i.e. adding fields to records, introducing new records) are binary backward-compatible within the major version.

 ### Header